wunderwuzzi23/ropci/README.md

 Because it supports only single-factor username/password authentication, ROPC is an avenue to exploit MFA misconfigurations (such as lack of MFA enforcement).

-Even though it is a legacy authentication flow, it is not blocked by the AAD's "Block legacy authentication" Conditional Access Policy.

 # Building ropci

 Grab a copy of the source and `go build`: